cjdbarlow/bedside-notebook/disease/cns/pd.md

 #Parkinson's Disease

-Progressive chronic neurological disorder:
-* Occurs due to
-* Characterised by:
+Progressive chronic central neurological disorder that occurs due to degeneration of dopaminergic neurons in the substantia nigra, and is characterised by:
 * Motor symptoms
+	* Tremor
+	* Bradykinesia
+	* Rigidity
 * Autonomic dysfunction
 * Bulbar dysfunction
 * Dementia

 ##Epidemiology and Risk Factors
 Prevalence: